Publication Ethics Statement

 Plagiarism involves the "use or close imitation of the language and thoughts of another author and the representation of them as one's own original work." (https://www.plagiarism.org/article/what-is-plagiarism)

 JAAB does not encourage any form of plagiarism and duplicate submissions.
-All articles submitted to the JAAB will be cross-checked using the Plagiarism Detector software before publishing online.
+All articles submitted to the JAAB will be cross-checked using the Turnitin or Plagiarism Detector software before publishing online.

 The JAAB follows the guidelines contained in the Committee on Publication Ethics (COPE) flowcharts (http://publicationethics.org/resources/flowcharts):